 HRSA’s Maternal and Child Health Bureau (MCHB) oversees the State MIECHV program, which includes grants to states, jurisdictions, and eligible non-profit organizations to develop and implement statewide home visiting programs.

-In collaboration with HRSA, ACF’s Office of Planning, Research and Evaluation manages and partners on a number of evaluation activities related to MIECHV and home visiting.
+In collaboration with HRSA, ACF’s Office of Planning, Research and Evaluation manages and partners on several evaluation activities related to MIECHV and home visiting.